Man missing after trying to save swimmer in Hudson River

 Apparently five people were swimming in the river when one person began to have trouble swimming.

-A 48-year-old man identified as Paul Machettia was on shore at the time and saw the swimmer struggling so he jumped in to help, police said.
+A 48-year-old man identified as Paul Moschitta was on shore at the time and saw the swimmer struggling so he jumped in to help, police said.
 He ended up going under water and hasn't been seen since.

 The swimmer who was initially having trouble in the water was rescued by the fire department and the other four swimmers were able to get out safely on their own.